galaktor/raph.es/content/cv.md

 * championed concepts which would find adoption company-wide, i.e.
  * agile development workflow
  * test-driven development
- * powershell-based build automation
+ * PowerShell-based build automation
- * continous integration and deployment
+ * continuous integration and deployment
  * concepts of lean software development

+<a href="#projects">back to top</a>

+{{% anc track %}}
+## Indoor location tracking
+Proof of concept of affordable wireless location tracking system within vast indoor spaces where GPS is not available.
+Wearable active RFID tags featuring ultra-low power radio transceiver driven by 8-bit MCU.
+Stationary low-profile radio receivers running custom software to receive tag data and forward over network via existing (wireless) LAN.
+Data collected from network and interpreted on centralized server for data analysis and visualization.

+* Personal independent project developed for undisclosed potential business model
+* Taken from idea to functional prototype entirely on my own during my spare time
+* Implemented complete low-level radio control layer according to module specification
+* Efficient, modular software and flexible network protocols allow for better scalability
+* Prototype software developed in `Go` running on `Arch` Linux distribution for ARM
+* Requirement for lower-profile receivers might make move to embedded Linux devices necessary next step
+* Currently researching SoCs with integrated RF or WiFi support to further reduce size and complexity of wearable tags.

+<a href="#projects">back to top</a>

 {{% anc cars %}}
-## High-traffic eCommerce web platform
+## High-traffic e-commerce web platform
-as **Senior Software Engineer**

 Market leading multi-language platform servicing the automobile market.
 High volumes of traffic from consumers and businesses in all major European markets.
-Front-end ASP.NET MVC plus the usual web stack.
+Front-end `ASP.NET MVC` plus the usual web stack.
 Complex back-end consisting of inter-connected web services, applications and distributed data stores.

 * lead developer on team of 5
 * report directly to CTO and management as well as multiple developer teams
 * implemented agile workflow (scrum-kanban hybrid)
 * prioritize, plan and implement redesign of business critical framework components
- * continous delivery across multiple environments to hundreds of servers
+ * continuous delivery across multiple environments to hundreds of servers
  * configuration management
  * optimized client-side performance
  * platform-wide dependency management

+<a href="#projects">back to top</a>

+{{% anc gamepad %}}
+## Wireless retro gamepad
+Modified SNES game controller for wireless use with my childrens' retro emulator game console.
+Complete replacement of the gamepad's internal components with exception of the button contacts on the PCB.
+Enclosure modified to accommodate rechargeable Li-Po battery, toggle switch, status LED.
+AVR MCU combined with 2.4 GHz RF module transmits button states to console.
+User-space Linux service translates states into keyboard events via `/dev/uinput`.

+* Built to replace bulky (and uncool) Xbox360 controllers
+* ICSP header exposed in gamepad for future firmware upgrades
+* Button presses can be translated into arbitrary keyboard events, making many more remote control scenarios possible
+* Based largely on open hard- and software
+ * `Arduino` Pro Mini (3.3V) aka `ATmega168` MCU in gamepad
+ * `EmulationStation` running on `Raspberry Pi Model A`
+ * virtual keyboard `gostwriter` [released](https://github.com/galaktor/gostwriter) as FOSS
+ * `Arduino` gamepad firmware to be open-sourced soon, as well

+<a href="#projects">back to top</a>

 {{% anc game %}}
-## PC game for visually impaired players
+## PC game sans graphics
-as **&lt;pretty much everything&gt;**

 Innovative multiplayer game designed for play without graphics.
-Cutting-edge haptic feedback controls and three-dimensional audio.
+Cutting-edge haptic force-feedback controls and three-dimensional audio.
 Developed pro bono in cooperation with academia for use at local institute for blind and visually impaired players.
-Custom C/C++ game engine with basic graphics (for development purposes).
+Custom `C/C++` game engine with basic graphics (for development purposes).
 Integration of industry standard technology to power 3d audio, collision detection and P2P networking.

 * Initiated project and organized until completion
 * Point of contact for university, customers, sponsors